Underbone: Design

 Underbones generally features a three- to six-speed sequential gearbox, either with an automatic clutch, usually a centrifugal clutch, or a conventional manual hand clutch.
 Depending on whether the motorcycle has a manual hand clutch or an automatic centrifugal clutch, determines whether the motorcycle transmission is a semi-automatic (automatic clutch) or a manual transmission.
 It is then coupled to a sprocket and chain drive to transmit power to the rear wheel.
-There are some exceptions to this, such as the Yamaha Nouvo, the Piaggio Liberty, and the Yamaha Lexam.
-Although the similar design of an underbone motorcycle, it has a CVT transmission and therefore has no gears for the rider to select and may be considered as scooters.
+There are some exceptions to this, such as the Yamaha Lexam.
+Although the similar design of an underbone motorcycle, it has a CVT transmission and therefore has no gears for the rider to select, similar to scooters.

 Origins

 The underbone concept can be seen in some of the European mopeds of the early 1950s, including the NSU Quickly and the Heinkel Perle.
 The spine-framed, plastic-faired Honda Super Cub is the most produced motor vehicle of all time.
 Production of the Super Cub began in 1958, surpassing 60 million units in April 2008, and continuing to be made in several countries around the world as of 2012.